 - Application of field techniques learned in the hunter education course.

-Youth Pheasant Hunts may be conducted on one of the six Saturdays prior to the start of the regular pheasant hunting season.
-In 2011 these will be the six Saturdays prior to October 15, 2011.
+Youth Pheasant Hunts are offered though sportsmen’s clubs throughout the state and may be conducted on one of the six Saturdays prior to the start of the regular pheasant hunting season.
+In 2012 these will be the six Saturdays prior to October 15, 2012.

-Youth Turkey Hunt: The youth turkey hunting program was developed through a partnership between MassWildlife, the National Wild Turkey Federation, and participating sportsmen’s clubs across the state.
+Youth Turkey Hunt: The youth turkey hunting program was developed through a partnership between the DFW, the National Wild Turkey Federation, and participating sportsmen’s clubs.
 In order to participate in the mentored youth turkey hunt, youths age 12–17 must attend and successfully complete a pre-hunt youth turkey program workshop.
 This is an all encompassing educational workshop that stresses firearm and hunting safety, turkey hunting techniques, equipment, regulations, ethics and sportsmanship.
 Youth hunt workshops are held at various sportsmen’s clubs.
-After completion of the pre-hunt workshop, a special permit will be issued to the participating youths that allows for a mentored hunt on the Saturday prior to the last Monday in April (regular spring turkey season opening date).
-To find a participating sportsmen club or for more information, call your local club or check the MassWildlife website , and click on “Education.”
+After completion of the pre-hunt workshop, a special permit will be issued to the participating youths that allows for a mentored hunt on the Saturday prior to the last Monday in April (April 28th this year).
+This permit remains valid for the regular turkey seasons following the special one day hunt.
+To find a participating sportsmen’s club or for more information, call your local club or check the DFW website at www.mass.gov/masswildlife, and click on “Education.”